fontysrobotics/cross_robot_localization_with_UWB_COLAB/README.md

 * ### How to set up (config)
 It is very easy to use a CoLAB device.
 It is almost plug and play.
 There are a couple of things that need to be commpleted before use.
 A list of these can be found below.
 It is important to note that these steps must be repeated for each CoLAB device on each AGV.

+1. Order all parts and assemble the device compoennets using the [guides](https://github.com/fontysrobotics/cross_robot_localization_with_UWB_COLAB/tree/main/PhysicalSystem/Assembly_documents)
 1. Fill out [Configuration File](https://github.com/fontysrobotics/cross_robot_localization_with_UWB_COLAB/blob/main/Software/CoLAB_config.py) of AGV
 1. Plug tags to CoLAB and Attach to AGV
 1. Note down distance between tags in config file